Wix Review: Are “Wix Fix” Features Life-Savers Or Marketing Tricks? We Investigate

 Final Thoughts on Wix.com for Bloggers

-Starting a blog doesn’t have to be an eye-glazing chore filled with code.
-Wix is a site builder that caters to bloggers and provides an easy and economical way for newbies to get blogging quickly.
+Starting a website or blog doesn’t have to be an eye-glazing chore filled with code.
+Wix is a site builder that caters to beginners and provides an easy and economical way for newbies to get started quickly.
 Since it’s free to start, give Wix a shot and let us know how it goes!